 019 4277 4000

 The Latics or just the Tics.
 Apparently this is based on the pronunciation of “Athletic” in the local accent.

-Wigan Athletic Ladies compete in a regional league; see walfc.co.uk for details.
+Wigan Athletic Ladies compete in the North West Women’s Regional League at tier 5; see walfc.co.uk for details.

 They kicked around a lot of local leagues before finally making it into the Football League in 1978, and in just three years got up to the Third Division.
 But the main event in their modern history occurred in 1995 when the club was purchased by local businessman Dave Whelan.